samunemeth/System/README.md

     ping google.com
     ```
   - If you want some program to help you with the installation, you can install
-    it now.
-I suggest using `lf` for easier file management, but it is not necessary:
+    it now. `git` is needed, and I suggest using `lf` for easier file management,
+    but the latter is not necessary:
     ```
-    nix-shell -p lf <YOUR-PACKAGES>
+    nix-shell -p git lf <YOUR-PACKAGES>
     ```
   - **Create your partitions.**
+    - I usually use `cfdisk`.
+MISSINGSTEPS
   - **Format your partitions.**
+    - Just follow the instruction on the [NixOS wiki on btrfs with encryption](https://nixos.wiki/wiki/Btrfs#Installation_with_encryption)
+      while omitting the parts for `/mnt/var/log` and `/mnt/persist`.
+MISSINGSTEPS
   - **Mount your partitions.**
+    - Follow the same guide as above.
+MISSINGSTEPS
+  - Get some host ssh keys for your machine.
+This can be done in two different
+    ways:
-  - Generate some host ssh keys for your new machine:
+    - Generate some **new** host ssh keys for your new machine:
       ```
       ssh-keygen -A -f /mnt
       ```
+      In this case, the new keys need to be added to the `.sops.yaml` file,
+      and the keys need to be updated.
+MISSINGSTEPS
+    - Copy some existing keys from an external drive.
+MISSINGSTEPS
   - Clone this repository into the installers home directory, and change into it:
     ```
     cd ~
     git clone https://github.com/samunemeth/System.git
     cd System
     ```
+    The following commands are all run from the working directory.
   - Create a new host is most easily done by coping an existing host's
     directory and adapting it:
     ```
     cp -r ~/System/hosts/<SOURCE-HOST> ~/System/hosts/<YOUR-HOST>
     ```
+    MISSINGSTEPS
   - Generate the hardware configuration for the system directly to the new host's
     directory:
     ```
     nixos-generate-config --root /mnt --dir ~/System/hosts/<YOUR-HOST>/
     ```
-  - *You do not have to add anything to the `flake.nix` file
-    as it scans the `hosts` directory automatically!*
-  - *Make sure that your hosts folder includes a `configuration.nix` file, as
-    this is the entry point.
-Also make sure that this file enables settings
-    that make other common and program specific modules available!*
+    MISSINGSTEPS
-  - You will have to
+  - You will have to add these changes in git:
-    commit your changes, as nix does not like a dirty git tree.
-You will also
-    need to set up your git identity temporarily:
     ```
-    git config --global user.email "<YOUR-EMAIL>"
-    git config --global user.name "<YOUR-NAME>"

     git add .
-    git commit -m "Added changes to accomodate new host."
     ```
-    *MAYBE JUST ADD?*
   - After all the changes are made and committed, you can finally install the
     system from the flake:
     ```
     nixos-install --flake .#<YOUR-HOST>
     ```
-    *NEED HOST SSH KEYS?*
   - As the changes are still not pushed to GitHub, you will need to move the
     current git repository to the new users home:
     ```